jerryfane/bitpharma/README.md

 ## Overview - how it works

-Doctors, patients and pharmacies can **register** on M.Eth by entering their information, e.g. their Social Security number.
+Doctors, patients and pharmacies can **register** on M.ETH by entering their information, e.g. their Social Security number.
 Once registered, doctors can **prescribe** medicines to patients with various indications, such as the max amount of packages claimable in a single purchase.
 When the patient wants to purchase the medicine, he/she can send a **purchase request**, and once it has been submitted, the pharmacy can **close** the prescription and sell the medicine to the patient.

 Throughout the entire process, patients' **privacy** is protected.
 Indeed, they will be the only ones who can decide who has access to their information and their list of prescriptions.